gnadnivek/gnadnivek.github.io/README.md

 displays information that the user adds to the DynamoDB database.
 The data on the Application is designed to display the data dynamical as the user inputs a new value.
 The application connects to the Amazon Web Service, DynamDB.
-Having the ability to read and change data on the external online database.
+Having the ability to read and write data to the external online database.
 The code or the android application for adding and deleting data is similar the python code versions done on the Alexa skill, expect done using the programming language Java.
 Creation of the Android Application is done in the Integrated Development